What Do You Actually Get With Wispr Flow Pro?

 Does custom vocabulary work with acronyms and brand names?

 Yes.
 Add entries like "MetaWhisp", "API", "SOC 2 Type II", "React.forwardRef" to your Pro tier dictionary.
-The system prioritizes exact token matches during beam search decoding.
-Accuracy improves from ~65% (Whisper guessing phonetically) to 94%+ with dictionary entry.
+The system prioritizes exact token matches during beam search decoding, which noticeably improves accuracy on those terms versus letting Whisper guess phonetically.
 Limitations: vocabulary limited to 500 terms on Pro tier, and you must type the EXACT capitalization you want (adding "metawhisp" lowercase won't match "MetaWhisp" spoken).
 Each entry accepts one canonical form; no synonym support (you can't tell it "STT" = "speech-to-text").

 No. Wispr Flow has not signed a Business Associate Agreement (BAA) with healthcare providers, which HIPAA requires for any vendor processing PHI (Protected Health Information).
-Their privacy policy states audio is deleted after 24 hours, but that doesn't satisfy HIPAA's "no PHI on third-party servers without BAA" rule.
-Medical professionals using Wispr Flow for patient notes are technically in violation.
-Local alternatives like MetaWhisp process audio on-device with zero network upload β HHS considers this "direct patient care" exempt from BAA requirements per HIPAA FAQ 2078.
+Their privacy policy states audio is deleted after 24 hours, but a deletion window doesn't replace the BAA requirement for sending PHI to a third-party server.
+Medical professionals using Wispr Flow for patient notes are taking on that compliance risk.
+Local alternatives like MetaWhisp process audio on-device with zero network upload, so no third-party vendor handles the PHI in the first place β which is why an on-device workflow can be HIPAA-compatible without a BAA.
+Consult your compliance counsel for your specific situation.

 Why is Wispr Flow Pro latency still 14 seconds if I'm paying for priority processing?